 Bypass: A bypass is the term usually applied to a road, which provides an alternative route around a congested urban area.
 This usually helps to divert through traffic away from the urban centre.
-No bypasses have been considered in this project.
+Bypass for Thiruvalla town have been considered in this project.